With Super Mario Maker 2, Nintendo both unleashes and leashes creators – TechCrunch

 The second game especially opens up the creative floodgates, since the new items and capabilities make possible the complex levels that have made up the best of Mario from the beginning.
 Straight-up platforming is always fun, but Nintendo’s level designers have learned to theme each level with a specific skill set or feel in mind, and the sequel’s tools enable that to take place in a much greater way than before.

 And yet there are some purposeful omissions.
-The most purposeful is the lack of any ability to tie levels together using an overworld map or even a 1-1, 1-2, 1-3 structure.
+The most purposeful is the lack of any ability to tie together levels using an overworld map or even a 1-1, 1-2, 1-3 structure.
 While it’s possible some creators may be able to circumvent this in a small way, this is a clear sign from Nintendo that this is a tool for making levels, not games.

 Withholding higher structure (that could be as simple as designing playlists) is a strategic move that reserves that structure for official games.
 And allowing for easy sharing of levels and playlists, instead of relying on Nintendo’s own algorithms and onerous number-based sharing system, makes it trivial for the company to control the means of distribution.